NathanDuran/CAMS-Dialogue-Annotation/schema.md

-Communicative function of a dialogue act performed by the sender, S, in order to acknowledge that S is aware of the presence of the addressee, A, and of A having signalled his presence to S.
+Communicative function of a dialogue act performed by the sender, S, in order to acknowledge that S is aware of the presence of the addressee, A, and of A having signalled their presence to S.

 ### initialGoodbye

-Communicative function of a dialogue act performed by the sender, S, in order to inform the addressee, A, that S intends the current utterance to be his final contribution to the dialogue; S puts pressure on A to acknowledge this.
+Communicative function of a dialogue act performed by the sender, S, in order to inform the addressee, A, that S intends the current utterance to be their final contribution to the dialogue; S puts pressure on A to acknowledge this.

 Goodbyes usually come in initiative-response pairs within a dialogue; this data category corresponds to the second element of such a pair.
 Initial and return goodbyes are commonly used to close a dialogue

-**Example:** “Bye bye, see you later”
+**Example:** “Bye bye, see you later.”

 ### returnGoodbye

-Communicative function of a dialogue act performed by the sender, S, in order to acknowledge his awareness that the addressee, A, has signalled his final contribution to the dialogue and S signals in return his agreement to end the dialogue; S has been pressured to respond to an initialGoodbye by A.
+Communicative function of a dialogue act performed by the sender, S, in order to acknowledge their awareness that the addressee, A, has signalled their final contribution to the dialogue and S signals in return their agreement to end the dialogue; S has been pressured to respond to an initialGoodbye by A.

-**Example: “**Bye bye, see you.”
+**Example:** “Bye bye, see you.”

 ### thanking